 The Private Wealth & Private Client Review: New Zealand

 New Zealand is a member country of the Organisation for Economic Co-operation and Development (OECD) and a member of the Commonwealth of Nations.
-It has a well-developed infrastructure and is regularly cited as one of the least corrupt countries in the world.
-In 2019, New Zealand was ranked as the second least corrupt country in the world in Transparency International's Corruption Perceptions Index, right after Denmark.
+It has a well-developed infrastructure and in 2020, New Zealand was ranked as the least corrupt country in the world in Transparency International's corruption perceptions index, sharing first place with Denmark.

 There is no estate tax or inheritance tax in New Zealand.
 Gift tax has been abolished.
 As there are no capital transfers or accumulation taxes in New Zealand, there is no need to employ tax planning that takes into account capital tax protection.